Covid inquiry asks to see Government WhatsApp chats

 Around 200 scientists, including all those involved in the Sage group and others in the Independent Sage group, have been asked to give evidence about the effectiveness of the pandemic response.

-The probe also heard that 39 individuals, groups and institutions have been granted core participant status for the second module.
+The probe also heard that 39 individuals, groups and institutions have been granted core participant status for the second module, enabling them to access relevant evidence and suggest lines of questioning.

-These are individuals, organisations or institutions with a specific interest in the inquiry who can access relevant evidence, make opening and closing statements and suggest lines of questioning to inquiry counsel.

 Mr Keith said the pandemic “reached out and affected almost every person” but its impact was not equally felt.